communitiesuk/submit-social-housing-lettings-and-sales-data-infrastructure/docs/dev_and_release_process.md

     * `terraform/development/shared` for the shared parts of the dev/review environment
     * `terraform/staging` for the staging environment
     * `terraform/production` for the production environment
 1. Run `terraform apply`.
-This will start by showing you a plan of what terraform will attempt to change - check that this plan matches your expectations before allowing it to continue, e.g. it's not dropping and recreating anything unusual (particularly if it's something a DNS record points at, or that stores data), you recognise all the changes etc. If you're happy, give it confirmation and it will proceed.
+This will start by showing you a plan of what terraform will attempt to change -
 1. Keep an eye out for any problems, particularly if changes are taking a while to complete.

+1. Ensure code to be released is pushed to a branch
+2. Run the 'Manually deploy infra' Action set to the relevant branch & environment.
+3. You will be prompted to approve the release.
+Check the plan step for the plan it generated.
+Check that this plan matches your expectations before allowing it to continue, e.g. it's not dropping and recreating anything unusual (particularly if it's something a DNS record points at, or that stores data), you recognise all the changes etc.
+3. If you're happy, approve the plan and the code will release.

 ### Releasing changes to ECS container/task definitions

+NOTE: These steps were written when we used to deploy manually.
+This should still be possible with the pipeline, though will require a little more work.

 These changes are ignored by default in our terraform, because the process for releasing updated application versions changes them.